mikbe/commandable/README.markdown

 **Commandable.verbose\_parameters**
 _default = true_
 If set to false help instructions will not print out default values.
-**Important!** This should only be set once, before any files load.
+**Important!** This should only be set once, after you `require 'commandable'` but before any of your code files load.
 Changing the value after files are loaded will make no difference since parameters are only parsed when the source file loads.

     Commandable.verbose_parameters = true
     # Will print: